Amyloid: Definition

 The name amyloid comes from the early mistaken identification by Rudolf Virchow of the substance as starch (amylum in Latin, from ἄμυλον), based on crude iodine-staining techniques.
-For a period, the scientific community debated whether or not amyloid deposits are fatty deposits or carbohydrate deposits until it was finally found (in 1859) that they are, in fact, deposits of albumoid proteinaceous material.
+For a period, the scientific community debated whether or not amyloid deposits are fatty deposits or carbohydrate deposits until it was finally found (in 1859) that they are, in fact, deposits of albumin-like proteinaceous material.